kimamula/ts-i18n-angular/README.md

 # TsI18nAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

-Visit https://stackblitz.com/edit/angular-bi1c3y to see how this app look like.
+Visit https://stackblitz.com/edit/angular-rwuzwv to see how this app look like.

 ## Development server